semiologic/sem-cloner/readme.txt

 Tested up to: 4.0
 Stable tag: trunk

-> *This plugin has been retired.
-No further development will occur on it.*

 Clone your site, plain and simple.

 == Description ==

+> *This plugin has been retired.
+No further development will occur on it.*  With a menu bar built into WordPress and the fact other plugins hook into that, this plugin conflicts with that capability

 The Semiologic Cloner plugin for WordPress allows to create a complete copy of an existing WP site.
 It was designed for sites that use the Semiologic theme, but it'll nonetheless work fine on other sites.